sql-machine-learning/playground/dev.md

 ### For End-users

-To run SQLFlow on a desktop computer running Windows, Linux, or macOS, you need to download
+To run SQLFlow on a desktop computer running Windows, Linux, or macOS, follow below steps:
+1. install [VirtualBox](https://www.virtualbox.org/) (v6.1.6 is recommended)

-1. the released VirtualBox `.ova` file, you have two choices:
+1. download the released VirtualBox `.ova` file, you have two choices:
     - the minimized image (about 600M): shipped with all bootstrap files but no dependency docker images.
 When you start the playground, you will wait for a while to download the latest docker images, minikube framework and other packages.
     ```bash
     wget -c http://cdn.sqlflow.tech/latest/SQLFlowPlaygroundBare.ova